 Days can be spent here exploring.
 Just to the West is Petroglyph National Monument and in the heart of town are several first class museums.

 This was the final destination on our eighth day.
 Its known

 as an artsy city in Northern New Mexico.
 Many retirees end

 up here as it has a pleasant climate and rich culture.
 Lots

 |Old Town, Santa Fe

 |Museum of Indian Arts

-We intended to drive to Los Alamos and visit the Bradberry museum but ran out of time.
+We intended to drive to Los Alamos and visit the Bradbury museum but ran out of time.